 Bourbon Truffles – Proof that God Exists

-Maybe it’s the Catholic upbringing but I feel the need to make a confession.
-I’ve never been a fan of liquor infused chocolates or candy.
-Whether it’s liquor cordials or bourbon balls I can’t say that I’ve been a fan.
-I’ll eat them but you won’t find me seeking them out or every claiming to have a “hankering” for them.
+Maybe it’s the Catholic upbringing, but I must confess.
+I’ve never been a fan of liquor-infused chocolates or candy.
+Whether it’s liquor cordials or bourbon balls, I can’t say that I’ve been a fan.
+I’ll eat them, but you won’t find me seeking them out or claiming to have a “hankering” for them.

 Fast forward to now as I write this review.
-Due to some logistics issues I’ve been the recipient of a total of 19 Bourbon Truffles from Kelly at Art Eatables.
-Only 5 of those 19 remain and their odds of surviving beyond this evening are dwindling as quickly as a bottle of Woodford Double Oaked at a charity auction.
-(Boy, the things I’m willing to do in the name of research.)
+Due to logistics issues, I’ve received 19 Bourbon Truffles from Kelly at Art Eatables.
+Only 5 of those 19 remain, and their odds of surviving beyond this evening are dwindling as quickly as a bottle of Woodford Double Oaked at a charity auction.
+(Boy, what I’m willing to do in the name of research.)

 So how did they taste?

-If you’re a fan of Bourbon or chocolate you need to stop everything right now and place an order.
+If you’re a fan of Bourbon or chocolate, you need to stop everything immediately and place an order.
 I’m serious.
-Stop reading this review and click on the link below to order some truffles.
-(Don’t worry.
-The link opens a new window so you can come back here after placing your order.)
+Stop reading this review and click the link below to order some truffles.

 ORDER SOME AMAZING BOURBON TRUFFLES RIGHT NOW

 All done?
-You did order at least 8 truffles, right?
+You did order at least eight truffles, right?

 I suppose it’s time for the tasting details.
-But then again you guys know how much I hate to do formal reviews with snooty tasting notes, etc. Instead I’m going to share with you Kelly’s own tasting notes about each truffle so you know what to expect.
-I’ll chime in with my own comments in a more limited fashion.
+But then again, you guys know how much I hate to do formal reviews with snooty-tasting notes, etc. Instead, I’m going to share with you Kelly’s tasting notes about each truffle, so you know what to expect.
+I’ll chime in with my comments in a more limited fashion.
 Here we go…

 Truffle Name Kelly’s Tasting Notes My Comments